devfemibadmus/easyfileshare/readme.md

 Feel free to reach out if you have any questions or feedback regarding the migration or the application's usage.

 ## Usage
+### Note: shut down for now 1/10/2024

-1. Visit the deployed EasyFileShare application at [your-app-url].
+1. Visit the deployed EasyFileShare application at easyfileshare.uc.r.appspot.com/.

 2. Upload files and instantly receive unique shareable links.